M-o-a-T/moat/doc/messages.md

   Integer items are used to refer to a list of sub-items, e.g. one of 20 thermometers or individual connections of a listening socket.

+  The first character of an action may be ``!``, indicating that the action should be applied locally instead of getting forwarded.

+  If the first character of an action is ``?``, the command won't wait for the app to be "ready".
+This is dangerous if applied to any command other than ``rdy``.

 * d

   Data.
 Requests contain a dict: keyword args to the command in question.